 Source: MINDEF

-According to MINDEF, officers with “strong military and academic standings” will be accorded additional top-ups to the standard salaries.
+According to MINDEF, officers with “strong military and academic standings” will be accorded additional top-ups to their starting salaries.
 Commissioned officers may also be eligible for individual performance bonuses.

+From 1 July 2025, key enhancements to the SAVER scheme will take effect.
 The Savings and Employee Retirement (SAVER) Plan was introduced in 1998 for SAF Officers, replacing the former pension, contract and Central Provident Fund (CPF) Plus schemes.
-SAVER is a scheme that provides regulars with financial security upon retirement from service.

 Savings Account: Officers receive contributions into their Savings Account in the first 10 years of service.
 From their 7th year in service onwards, Officers can withdraw an increasing percentage of their Savings Account monies.